-- 7.1 The licensing authority recognises that the cumulative effect of licensed premises may have negative consequences in line with the licensing authorities four objectives.
-Where there are licensed premises that cause concern or are within an area of concern, the licensing authority would first consider imposing conditions.
-At this time, the licensing authority considers that the levels of problems do not justify defining any cumulative impact areas. - 7.2 The licensing authority recognises there are a number of existing measures available that are relevant to tackling unlawful and anti-social behaviour associated with licensed premises.
-Licensing is only one means of addressing the problems identified above and cannot in isolation provide a solution to many of the problems that may be experienced (and can be a result of the management of specific premises).
-Other mechanisms to address problems could include: - planning controls - positive measures to create a safe and clean town centre environment in partnership with local business, transport operators and other departments of the local authority - powers of local authorities or police to designate parts of the local authority area as places where alcohol may not be consumed publicly and confiscation of alcohol in these areas - the confiscation of alcohol from adults and children in designated areas - police powers to close down premises or temporary events for up to 48 hours on the grounds of preventing crime, disorder or nuisance - police enforcement of the general law concerning disorder and anti-social behaviour including the issuing of fixed penalty notices - prosecution of personal licence holders who sell alcohol to people who are drunk or under age

-- local authority powers under the Anti-Social Behaviour, Crime and Policing Act 2014 (which includes the adopted PSPO's and community protection notices) - powers available to responsible authorities under the provisions of the Policing and Crime Act 2009 or Violent Crime Reduction Act 2006 - Early Morning Restriction Orders (EMRO's). - 7.3 The cumulative effect of licensed premises selling alcohol for consumption on the premises can have a disproportionate detrimental effect on neighbouring businesses and residents and the operation of a number of premises in a defined area has the effect of undermining the licensing objectives.
-The licensing authority recognises that a concentration of shops, stores and supermarkets selling alcohol for consumption off the premises does not normally lead to significant problems. - 7.5 In respect of this within West Suffolk, the licensing authority would need to be provided with evidence-based information and each licensing application would be considered on its own merits.
-This evidence could be part of the information made available by the police, responsible authorities or other groups when they are reporting on matters affecting members of the public.
+- 7.2 Licensing is only one means of addressing the problems identified above, and cannot in isolation provide a solution to many of the problems that may be experienced.
+Other mechanisms to address problems could include: - planning controls - positive measures to create a safe and clean town centre environment in partnership with local business, transport operators and other departments of the local authority using best practice schemes or BIDS - powers of local authorities or police to designate parts of the local authority area as places where alcohol may not be consumed publicly and confiscation of alcohol in these areas - the confiscation of alcohol from adults and children in designated areas; - police powers to close down premises or temporary events for up to 48 hours on the grounds of preventing crime, disorder or nuisance - police enforcement of the general law concerning disorder and anti-social behaviour including the issuing of fixed penalty notices; - prosecution of personal licence holders who sell alcohol to people who are drunk or underage - local Authority powers under section Anti-Social Behaviour, Crime and Policing Act 2014 (which includes the adopted PSPO's and community protection notices) - powers available to responsible authorities under the provisions of the Policing and Crime Act 2009 or Violent Crime Reduction Act 2006; - Early Morning Restriction Orders (EMRO's). - 7.3 The cumulative effect of licensed premises selling alcohol for consumption on the premises can have a disproportionate detrimental effect on neighbouring businesses and residents and the operation of a number of premises in a defined area has the effect of undermining the licensing objectives.
+The licensing authority recognises that a concentration of shops, stores and supermarkets selling alcohol for consumption off the premises does not normally lead to significant problems.